-Bega Bionutrients utilises specialised extraction and filtration technology to capture the lactoferrin from the milk before being dried into a powder so that it can be used as an ingredient in a variety of products such as in infant nutritional products, dietary supplements, functional foods, cosmetics and pet products.
-Click here for more information on Bega Bionutrients lactoferrin [URL LINK: http://begabio.com/product-finder/lactoferrin/]
+Bega Bionutrients utilises specialised extraction and filtration technology to capture the lactoferrin from the milk before being dried into a powder so that it can be used as an ingredient in a variety of products such as in infant nutritional products, dietary supplements, functional foods, and cosmetics.
+Click here for more information on Bega Bionutrients lactoferrin

 - Georgieff, M.K, The role or iron in neurodevelopment fetal iron deficiency and the developing hippocampus.
 Biochem Soc Trans, 2008.
 36(Pt 6): p.
 1267-71.

 - Ke, C., et al, Iron metabolism in infants: influence of bovine lactoferrin from iron-fortified formula.
 Nutrition, 2015.
 31(2):p.
 304-9.

 - Pammi, M and S.A.
 Abrams, Oral lactoferrin for the prevention of sepsis and necrotizing enterocolitis in preterm infants.
 Cochrane Database Syst Rev, 2015.
 2:p.
 CD007137.